ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.os`                 - string or array of the supported operation systems, e.g. `["linux", "darwin"]`
 * `common.platform`           - **mandatory** possible values: Javascript/Node.js, more coming
 * `common.pugins.sentry`      - structure with the configuration data for the `sentry` plugin
 * `common.preserveSettings`   - string (or array) with names of attributes in common of instance, which will not be deleted.
-E.g. "history", so by setState('system.adapter.mqtt.0", {..}) the field common.history will not be deleted even if new object does not have this field.
+E.g. "history", so by `setState("system.adapter.mqtt.0", {..})` the field `common.history` will not be deleted even if new object does not have this field.
 To delete the attribute it must be explicitly done with `common: {history: null}`.
 * `common.readme`             - URL of the ReadMe file
 * `common.restartAdapters`    - array with names of adapter that must be restarted after this adapter is installed, e.g. ["vis"]
 * `common.restartSchedule`    - CRON schedule to restart mode `daemon` adapters
 * `common.schedule`           - CRON schedule if adapter runs in mode `schedule`.
 * `common.serviceStates`      - [true/false or path] if adapter can deliver additional states.
-If yes, the path `adapter/lib/states.js` will be called and it give following parameters function (objects, states, instance, config, callback).
+If yes, the path `adapter/lib/states.js` will be called, and it gives following parameters function (objects, states, instance, config, callback).
 The function must deliver the array of points with values like `function (err, result) { result = [{id: 'id1', val: 1}, {id: 'id2', val: 2}]}`
 * `common.singletonHost`      - adapter can be installed only once on one host
 * `common.singleton`          - adapter can be installed only once in whole system
+* `common.statusStates`       - Structure for status indication in admin in form `"statusStates": {"onlineId": "0.connected", "errorId": "hm-rpc.0.AB203424.0.error"}`.
+Instead of `onlineId` the `offlineId` could be used.
+If ID is very short (less than 2 dots in it), so the ID will be treated as relative to current object.
 * `common.stopBeforeUpdate`   - [true/false] if adapter must be stopped before update
 * `common.stopTimeout`        - timeout in ms to wait, till the adapter shut down.
 Default 500ms.
 * `common.subscribable`       - variables of this adapter must be subscribed with sendTo to enable updates
 * `common.subscribe`          - name of variable, that is subscribed automatically
 * `common.supportCustoms`     - [true/false] if the adapter support settings for every state.
 It has to have custom.html file in the admin.
-Sample can be found in ioBroker.history
+Sample can be found in `ioBroker.history`
 * `common.supportStopInstance`- [true/false] if adapter supports signal stopInstance (**messagebox** required).
-The signal will be sent before stop to the adapter. (used if the problems occured with SIGTERM)
+The signal will be sent before stop to the adapter. (used if the problems occurred with SIGTERM)
-* `common.titleLang`          - **mandatory** longer name of adapter in all supported languages like {en: 'Adapter', de: 'adapter', ru: 'Драйвер'}
+* `common.titleLang`          - **mandatory** longer name of adapter in all supported languages like `{en: 'Adapter', de: 'adapter', ru: 'Драйвер'}`
 * `common.title`              - (deprecated) longer name of adapter to show in admin
 * `common.type`               - Adapter type.
 See [Types](adapterpublish.md)
 * `common.unchanged`          - (system) please do not use this flag.
 It is a flag to inform the system, that configuration dialog must be shown in the admin.